tevelee/Funky/Documentation/nil-tolerant collections.md

 It does what you expect, leaves the array as it is and doesn't crash your app.

-Funky provides nil-tolerant and also nil-Tolerant collections.
-It serves with NSArray and NSMutableArray subclasses as well.
+Funky provides nil-tolerant and nil-storing collections as well.
+It serves with NSArray, NSDictionary, NSSet subclasses and all their mutable counterparts are also included.

 ```obj-c
 NSMutableArray* array = [NSMutableArray arrayWithObject:@1].nilTolerant;